killuaDev/irishGuide/AnTeangaBheo-Conamara.md

 + *th* = /x´/ sometimes in *ar bith, d'ith, rith* (Carna).
 + *th* = /f/ in *sraothartach,* sometimes in *leathuair.*
 + *th* = /f´/ in *tuathal (tuaifeal).*

+## 4. Pronunciation: Various Words
+### 4.1
+The pronunciation of words in this dialect isn't always represented by the standard spelling.
+Sometimes it's just a matter of a different consonant quality: slender *n* instead of broad *n* in *dúin* (verb).
+In other cases there's a change of consonant: *t* instead of *d* in *tada*.
+In other cases again there's a different form of the word: *cisteanach* instead of *cistin.*

+In the lists below the standard is given first, then the dialectal version.

+### 4.2 Difference of Quality
+*amárach : amáireach; amhras : aimhreas; clú : cliú; cosain : coisin; daid : deaide; damhsóir : daimhseoir; dún : dúin, Meiriceá : Meireacá, spórt : spóirt; stuif : stuf; ticéad : tuicéad; tiomáin : tomáin; tobann : toibeann; tóg : tóig; tuig : tig.*

+### 4. 3 Change of Consonant
+*cabáiste : gabáiste; contae : condae; cuardaigh : cuartaigh; dada : tada; feirm : feilm; priontáil : priondáil; taoide : taoille.*

+As well as *glaoch*, *blaoch* is said (especially in Carna).

+### 4.4  Separate Form
+*áirithe : áirid; béile : béilí; captaen : caiptín; cé : céibh; cistin : cisteanach; claíomh : claimhe ; coiscéim : coisméig; deartháir : driotháir; deirfiúr : dreithiúr; diabhal : deabhal; eireaball : drioball; foighne : foighid; galar : galra; guí : guibhe; leithéid : leithide; pá : páí; práta : fata, spéaclaí : spéacláirí; stró : stróbh; suaimhneas : suimneas; taispeáin : spáin* (or *tuspáin*).

+## 5. Initial Mutations
+### 5.1
+Through and through the rules pertaining to initial mutations in this dialect are similar to the rules of the standard.
+But there are a few small differences which are worth drawing attention to.

+### 5.2 Lenition of *f*
+*f* is sometimes left unlenited, especially when the lenition could make the word hard to recognise.
+Here are a couple of examples from Carna:
++ *cuid den foireann*
++ *Bhí sé 'na file mhaith.*
++ *Tá sí an-fearúil* (i.e. an-teanntásach).

+(Lenition could be found in cases like those as well.)

+### 5.3 Lenition of *s*
+When slender *s* is lenited, it changed to /x´/ before a back vowel: *shiúil* /x´u:l´/.
+Before a front vowel it changes to /h/: *sheas* /has/. /x/ in *ó shin* often.

+*s* isn't lenited in english names: *a Sarah, Micil Saile.*

+### 5.4 Eclipsis following *sa*
+*sa* (i.e. *ins an*) is followed by eclipsis: *sa mbaile, sa gcarr, sa bhfarraige.* Because of that, *m* isn't mutated: *sa mála, sa mí.* This eclipsis doesn't affect *d, t: sa doras, sa tine.*

+*t* is prefixed to *s* in a feminine noun: *sa tsráid* (ach *sa saol*).

+### 5.5 Lenition following *den, don*
+*den, don* are followed by lenition: *den chapall, don fhear.* *d, t* don't get any mutation: *den tart, don duine.* But *t* is put before *s* usually: *den tsaol, don tsagart.*

+### 5.6 Lenition following *ba*
+Often lenition doesn't follow *ba* (the historic form of the copula): *ba col ceathar dó é; ba fear maith é; ba gránna é; an fear ba boichte san áit.* But there usually is lenition on specific adjectives: *ba bhreá, ba cheart, b'fhurasta, ba mhaith, ba mhór.*

+### 5.7 The autonomous verb
+The past tense autonomous verb isn't lenited normally: *baineadh é, níor tosaíodh é.* Often there isn't lenition on the autonomous verb in other tenses either (especially in Carna):
++ *Ma cailltear é.*
++ *Ní déanfaí anois é.*
++ *Cuirtí amach iad.*

+But there's always lenition on *bheifí, bhítí.* Often there's a h before a verb in the past tense autonomous verb especially if there's a particle before it:
++ *Híocadh an t-airgead.*
++ *Níor hathraíodh é ní ba mhó.*
++ *Nuair a hairíodh é.*

+### 5.8 Following the verbal noun
+There is lenition on a nouns following a verbal noun in common phrases like *ag baint fheamainne, ag baint fhéir, ag cuir fhataí, ag díol mhóna.* Sometimes in other phrases too.